Welcome to our review of the best truck tent for camping this year!

 Once you get inside the Sportz truck tent, no matter the season, it’s well equipped to deal with your needs.
 The tough nylon keeps out drizzle and moderate rain, but it won’t do well under harsh showers.
-Meanwhile, the windows allow for plenty of air circulation should you go truck bed camping in summer.
+Meanwhile, the windows allow for plenty of air flow should you go truck bed camping in summer.

 Zippers allow all the windows to open and close so you can let in as much or as little air as you like.
 You don’t have to open them all the way.